 The Patent Process

-There are three types of patents, Utility patents that protect functional inventions, Design patents that protect the “ornamental appearance” of a product, and Provisional patents which is a temporary utility patent.
+There are three types of patents, Utility patents that protect functional inventions, Design patents that protect the “ornamental appearance” of a product, and Provisional patents, which are a temporary form of Utility patent (good for 1 year).

 Utility Patents.